shadowbattalion/TrentProject3Client/README.md

 ![image](https://github.com/user-attachments/assets/53d81c67-90ea-488c-a7a5-16d2fd88258f)

 <p>This is the Item Details page where users can see the history behind the item.
 The main text box is the place where the details of the items will be located.
-Preferably, the details should include the historical facts of the item, since this website are for people who take keen interest in history and the two World Wars. </p>
+Preferably, the details should include the historical facts of the item, since this website are for people who take keen interest in history and the two World Wars.
+Users can click on the cart button if they wish to add to the cart. </p>

 ![image](https://github.com/user-attachments/assets/d40ac066-0f3a-405e-87dd-0c23c638c02b)